pneyrinck/corecontrol/README.md

   }
 }
 ```

+###### CC vs OSC

+The OSC message format is very good, but it has many limitations.

+* The message address inefficently uses a text value that can be any length which limits scalability.
+* There is no system for describing OSC modules and OSC controls on a network.
+* Two OSC programs exchanging messages must be using the same message addresses and data types.
+* OSC programs are not modular.
+All controls are organized into a single flat space.
+* OSC does not provide for more more than one OSC program to be controlling another program.

+The CC message format is designed to solve these limitations.
+CC control messages are tiny no matter how large the system is and no matter what the control addresses are.
+CC lets modules describe themselves with rich metadata.
+CC provides hierarchical sub-modules for modular and organized control.
+CC allows any number of control surfaces to be controlling a single data model.

 ###### Core Control API

 Core Control is implemented with a code library that provides an API to make it easy to integrate Core Control into hardware and software projects.